mircoporetti/blog/content/blog/opinions-retro/index.md

 Finding the right balance is key.
 Bring your ideas to the table, gradually advocate for them when they’re meaningful, and know when to let go if the return isn’t worth the investment.

+### 7. Trending solutions are not always the best

+When we are fresh and enthusiastic about new things, especially when we are new to the field and hungry for knowledge, we tend to think that the latest and coolest released tool or approach, is the best solution for every problem we need to solve.
+It's definitely a mistake I made in the past, especially at the start of my career.

+Some real world examples, assuming you are already familiar with them:

+- **Microservices**: It is easy to adopt them even if not really needed.
+As with most choices, it has its pros and cons: great for splitting the responsibilities of the system, and between different teams (they solve mainly a social problem), scalability (even though it’s not the only way to scale), using different technologies for different domains; not great for overhead, complexity, costs, other distributed system challenges.
+  For instance, I clearly remember when we created some new service assuming that in the close future many others use cases related to a more similar domain would have been needed, while the single feature initially could have been implemented in an existing codebase maintained by the same team, and at the end it stayed as a single use-case app indefinitely.
+- **Mapping libraries**: I saw many apps adopting by default libraries that automatically map responses to models, using external tools, like XML mappers, JSON Schemas mappers, and so on.
+They are very useful for simple mappings, but I’ve found that in some cases, they caused myself and my colleagues to waste more time than we would have spent by implementing the mapping logic ourselves through the code.
+  Even after becoming more familiar with the tool, it was still more difficult to debug and maintain the code, and sometimes it led to some frustration :dizzy_face:.
+- **ORMs**: they can save a lot of time, especially in the early stages of a project, but not only then, by adding an abstraction layer between the database and the application and making the code easier to read, generally faster to write for small projects or small parts of them, and less tightly coupled to the database being used.
+  Unfortunately, ORMs also have some drawbacks, such as performance issues, a lack of control in more complex scenarios, and a learning curve that can be challenging when managing specific situations.
+  E.g. First simple scenarios I have in mind, when we had to write more complex queries or manage self references in the database, reaching the ORM desired behavior was sometimes a pain.
+- **Design patterns**: so useful when solving known problems, but how many times have  you been implemented directly without first considering a simpler solution, only to make the code unnecessarily harder to read and maintain?
+  A nice way to decide whether they’re worth introducing is taking an iterative approach.
+[TDD](https://tidyfirst.substack.com/p/canon-tdd) can be incredibly helpful in this process.

+Do you really need it?
+Or even better, do you really need it now?

+Initially, it's definitely possible to achieve many of the benefits of a Microservices architecture by building a Monolith (moo-noo-lith… mooo-nooo-lith…!!! :fearful:), just applying good principles to make it very easy to extract a service if really needed later.
+Similarly, you could map the models manually, implement your logic without going straight with the fancy Design Pattern or avoiding other not mentioned practices, by starting with the simpler solution and switching to the second one if only needed afterward.

+The best solution is not determined by its popularity or age, but by the specific context in which it has to be applied and by the problem you have to solve, and generally design your solution in a way that allows for easy changes later without too much pain if needed.
+In a high percentage of cases you might discover that you don't need to change your solution at all.

 ### 8. You Don’t Need to Test Every Single Function